GabrielleSTM/microfluidic-droplet-and-bacteria-detection/README.md

 ## 1. Project Overview

 Microfluidic droplet-based systems allow the study of biological and chemical processes inside isolated micro-environments.
-As part of the IRUPP project (Iron Uptake Pathways in *Pseudomonas aeruginosa*), this internship focused on the development of an automated pipeline capable of:
+Within the IRUPP project (Iron Uptake Pathways in *Pseudomonas aeruginosa*), this internship focused on automating the analysis of microfluidic experiments through the development of an end-to-end pipeline capable of:

-- Detecting microdroplets in microscopy images
+- Automatically detecting microdroplets in microscopy images
-- Identifying their bacterial content (empty, single bacterium, multiple bacteria)
+- Automatically identifying their bacterial content (empty, single bacterium, multiple bacteria)
-- Providing structured outputs suitable for downstream biological analysis
+- Producing structured outputs suitable for downstream biological analysis with minimal human intervention
 - Operating in a prototype real-time mode

-The work integrates computer vision methods, deep learning models (YOLO), dedicated preprocessing pipelines, and data annotation workflows.
+The pipeline combines computer vision methods, deep learning models (YOLO), dedicated preprocessing stages, and data annotation workflows.

 ---